artomweb/internshipPoster/main.typ

 ) <Overhead>

 = Project history
-Previous to this internship, the skeleton was developed with compliant joints and the origami cap was designed and manufactured.
+Prior to this project, the skeleton was developed with compliant joints and the origami cap was designed and manufactured.
 Different gearbox designs had been developed to contract the skeleton, however, the gearboxes that could contract the corners in sequence could not support multiple rotations.

+#figure(
+  image("images/compliant.png"),
+  caption: [The geometry of the compliant joints which form the skeleton.], ) <Overhead>

 = The gearbox

-@Exploded shows the gearbox developed in this internship.
+@Exploded shows the gearbox developed in this project.
 A worm gear driven by the motor is attached to a vertical shaft which rotates a mutilated gear.
 This gear is surrounded by 4 spools which it intermittently rotates.
 When the spools rotate they pull in wires connected to the corners of the skeleton in sequence, inducing locomotion.

 #figure(
   image("images/OrigamiRobotExploded.png"),